mehulagg/gitlab/doc/user/application_security/security_dashboard/index.md

 ## Project Security Dashboard

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/235558) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.6.
+> [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/285476) in [GitLab Ultimate] 13.10, options to zoom in on a date range, and download the vulnerabilities chart.

 At the project level, the Security Dashboard displays a chart with the number of vulnerabilities over time.
 Access it by navigating to **Security & Compliance > Security Dashboard**.
 We display historical